-SECURE has an arrangement for crude oil storage capacity at a major oil hub in western Canada.
+SECURE has an arrangement for crude oil storage capacity at a major oil hub in western Canada and in Cushing, Oklahoma.
+This amount is payable regardless of utilization.

-Capital commitments
+Capital commitments and other

 The amounts relate to various capital purchases for use in the Corporation's current and future capital projects.
 All amounts are current and due within one year.